bob8whiskey/bob8whiskey.github.io/_posts/2018-02-08-sampling-ireland-2.md

 Ladies and gentlemen, I'm pleased to reintroduce Mrs. Whiskey!
 She tried the Redbreast cold - "woah, that burns!" and at room temp - "I wouldn't drink a lot of it but it's not offensive."
 That's the highest complement she's ever paid to a whiskey.

-Lagavulin Distiller's - she unfortunately brushed teeth before this came out.
+Lagavulin Distiller's - she unfortunately brushed her teeth before this came out so she didn't try it.
+She did give it the nose test.
+"It doesn't burn my nose like other ones do.
+I don't get any smokiness.
+If I were to sniff it blindfolded I don't know if I were to tell it was whisky.
+I liked the way it smelled but it didn't smell familiar."

 Next up - back to the Irish minis.
 Whiskey Bob signing off.